 Our family of four visited our first national park, the Great Smoky Mountains, in the winter of 2014.
-Since then, we have come to enjoy visiting national parks as a family.
+Since then, we have come to enjoy the national parks as a family.
 When on a national park vacation, our kids enjoy hiking some trails, learning about the history, geology, geography of the area, and becoming junior rangers.
-If your family has never visited a national park, here are my recommendations for the best national park vacations.
+If your family has never visited any of the national parks, here are my recommendations for the best national park vacations.

 American National Parks Map